 But, is this enough to be really motivated to become a pilot?
 No, it’s not.
 Let’s see more.

 3. Find the right motivation and persist

 If the first two were real motivations, this third one is more of a warning I am giving you.
-It is something important for your carrier.
+It is something important for your career.

-I remember the frustration of the pilots I met during a presentation I gave to a CRM group of a major Italian Airline.
-At the end they asked me, how can we really motivate ourselves??
+I remember the frustration of the pilots I met during a presentation I gave to a CRM group of an Airline.
+In the end, they asked me, how can we really motivate ourselves?

-I was very surprised, but then thinking about it I realized that even they live the same problems anyone else does in their office or with their boss.
+I was very surprised, but then thinking about it I realized that even pilots live the same problems anyone else does in their office or with their boss.